joukos/PaperTTY/README.md

 ## Usage

-**If you have the requirements installed in a virtualenv, remember to use its interpreter when running the program with sudo or being root:**  `sudo ~/.virtualenvs/papertty/bin/python3 ./papertty.py`
+**If you have PaperTTY installed in a virtualenv, remember to use its interpreter when running the program with sudo or being root:**  `sudo ~/.virtualenvs/papertty/bin/python3 papertty`

 - You'll want to `sudo` unless you've set it up so that SPI works without and you've given read access to `/dev/vcsa*`